nursing-informatics.com

-First Nations Pedagogy
+First Nations Pedagogy for Online Learning

-by © 2008 ~ June Kaminski, MSN PhD(c) and Sylvia Currie
+by © 2008 ~ June Kaminski, MSN PhD(c) with Sylvia Currie

 This workshop presented our 3-phase BC Campus-funded project lead by Nicola Valley Institute of Technology in partnership with Kwantlen University College.

-The project proposes to:
+The project proposed to:

 1) research best practices in developing and implementing online learning opportunities for aboriginal learners,